 Done!
 We have just created our first related table in Five’s integrated MySQL database.

-This will add the Gym table’s key as a foreign key to the Member table and create the one-to-many relationship that we need!
+This will add the Gym table’s primary key as a foreign key to the Member table and create the one-to-many relationship that we need!

 To view your database tables and relationships, follow these steps: